DCC-EX/mkdocs-test/docs/support/support.md

 - The product and version
 - The exact hardware in use
+- All error messages and error codes
 - Serial console logs
+- EX-Installer logs
 - All configuration files for the software in use
 - Detail any troubleshooting steps you have already performed
-- If applicable/possible, clear (not blurry) and detailed photos typically help
+- If applicable/possible, clear (not blurry) and detailed photos of hardware connections typically help

+_**Please!
+Do not take photos of your computer screen when sharing logs and error codes as they are always unreadable and do not help us help you.**_

 Below we outline how to obtain each of these items, and it is easiest if you use EX-Installer's Device Monitor to connect to the serial console.